The State Tool has a secret management solution built in for managing any confidential values required by your coding project.

 To define a secret you use the command line tool, not the activestate.yaml

 .
 This is because secrets live on the ActiveState Platform (in client-side encrypted format – we do not have access to the real values) and not in your local configuration file.
-We’ll want to use the state secrets command to define a new secret:
+We’ll want to use the state secrets

 state secrets set project.secret-name secret-value

-This will create a secret named secret-name with the value secret-value that will be shared with everyone who has permissions for the project.
+This will create a secret named “secret-name” with the value “secret-value” that will be shared with everyone who has permissions for the project.

-If, instead, you want to define a secret that only you have access to, you need to define a user secret by specifying user.secret-name
+To define a secret that only you have access to, you need to define a user secret by specifying user.secret-name

 :